okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/scim/index.md

 Another provisioning feature supported by Okta is the mapping of user profile attributes.

-After enabling provisioning, you can set an app as the "source" from which users profiles are imported or the "target" to which attributes are sent.
+After enabling provisioning, you can set an app as the "source" from which user profiles are imported or the "target" to which attributes are sent.

 Okta uses a Profile Editor to map specific user attributes from the source app to the Okta user profile.